BrownUniversity/brown-university-components/README.md

-# Brown University Theme
+# Brown University Components

-Styles and components for building web applications based on the [Brown University Theme](https://www.brown.edu/university-communications/digital/university-theme).
+Components for building React-based applications at Brown University.

 _On-prem Bitbucket doesn't render markdown very nicely; view this in a markdown editor like [Dillinger](https://dillinger.io/)._